VitoBarra/MLprj24/Report/ReportML24.md

 # TODO list
 ## Report
 this is a list of all the thing needed in the project report
+1. Write a README for the code base.
+   1. describing what we have done and what he have used to done it
 5. Try the monk Database (Monk1, Monk2, Monk3)
    6. Needed data for each problem are: hyperparameter used, MSE result and accuracy ![Monk](img/ExampleMonkTable.png)
    7. Learning curve plot ![MonkCurve](img/ExampleMonkPlot.png)